doctaphred/gitsync/README.md

 home directory configs get out of sync between machines.
 But at this point I can say with *very* definite certainty that it is *not* the solution I am looking for.

+It might still be decent if all operations were performed on a dedicated "_gitsync" branch, though.